the-technat/dotfiles/README.md

 Scripts that install tools are:
 - as platform agnostic as possible (e.g use binaries/curl if possible)
 - install pinned versions or only run once and then track lifecycle through package managers
-- differentiate between the shell environment and the desktop env -> it must be possible to install all the tooling on a remote server as well

-## To Do

-- Add Gnome online accounts, mail accounts, AWS credentials and much more using a bitwarden integration
-- Manage VSCode settings (not using settings sync)